Electric-Coin-Company/zcash-android-wallet-sdk/MIGRATIONS.md

 Troubleshooting Migrations
 ==========

-Upcoming Migration to Version 1.7 from 1.6
+Migration to Version 1.7 from 1.6
 --------------------------------------
 Various APIs used `Long` value to represent Zatoshi currency amounts.
 Those APIs now use a typesafe `Zatoshi` class.
 When passing amounts, simply wrap Long values with the Zatoshi constructor `Zatoshi(Long)`.
 When receiving values, simply unwrap Long values with `Zatoshi.value`.